-The red LED will pulse, so you know that its in bootloader mode.
+The red LED will pulse and/or RGB LED will be green, so you know that its in bootloader mode.

 Once it is in bootloader mode, you can select the newly created COM/Serial port and re-try uploading.

 You may need to go back and reselect the 'normal' USB serial port next time you want to use the normal upload.